Peter-Moller/host-info/Explanations.md

 ![](mtr_to_New_Zealand.png)
 Here you can see that 24 routers are involved and the ping times accumulate in “chunks”:
 * while in Sweden, the ping times are below 67 ms and the packets pass 8 routers
-* then it enters the US (on the east coast—I checked😉) and exits on the west coast near Seattle (again, I checked) and the ping times increase from 100 to 200 ms while crossing 11 routers on it's way through the North American continent
+* then it enters the US (on the east coast—I checked😉) and exits on the west coast near Seattle (again, I checked) and the ping times increase from 100 to 200 ms while crossing 11 routers on it's way through the North American continent.
+The 67 ms jump between #14 and #15 above is probably the continental US crossing
-* then it arrives in New Zealand and we are at around 350 ms and we still have 5 routers to go before we are at the University of Canterbury
+* then it arrives in New Zealand and we are at around 350 ms and we still have 5 routers to go before we have arrived at the University of Canterbury

 Those who are interested can view the wonderful [Submarine Cable Map](https://www.submarinecablemap.com) to see where the cables under the oceans are actually located!